hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/forecasting/sql/README.md

-# 🧱 SQL Data Preparation
+# 📂 SQL Files

-This folder contains SQL scripts used to generate forecasting datasets.
+This folder contains SQL scripts used to generate forecasting and revenue scenario input datasets from the data warehouse.

+All SQL files are based on `dw.v_sales_enriched` and are designed to create clean, exportable monthly datasets for Python analysis.

 ---